 Since then we have seen the likes of the Samsung Galaxy S and HTC Desire smash the G1’s early record several times over with global sales running into millions.
 Just as popular was the debut Android tablet, the Samsung Galaxy Tab.

 Also helping to spread the OS’s popularity was the arrival of cheaper Android phones, not least the cute and very compact HTC Magic.

-This was also the first to be offered on pay as you deals, thus making Android accessible to younger consumers and teenagers, as well as people on a budget.
+This was also the first to be offered on pay-as-you deals, thus making Android accessible to younger consumers and teenagers, as well as people on a budget.

-Google’s first update for the OS was codenamed Cupcake, but was officially known as Android 1.5 and landed back in April 2009.
+Google’s first update for the OS was codenamed Cupcake but was officially known as Android 1.5 and landed back in April 2009.

-This debuted new functions, including the option to upload videos to YouTube, new widgets and also gave users fresh animations between screens.
+This debuted new functions, including the option to upload videos to YouTube, and new widgets and also gave users fresh animations between screens.

 Since Cupcake was released, Android updates have arrived regularly, with each overhaul of the operating system helping keep Android at the forefront of consumer technology.

 Want help with roaming charges?
 Maybe you could use some switching tips?
 Or perhaps you looking for ways to keep your monthly phone costs down?
 Head to our guides homepage where you'll find all the help you need.